 3. Using MySQL Workbench

 MySQL Workbench provides an Import/Export Wizard which allows you to export our database/ tables to a specified format using a graphical user interface.
-The wizard supports JSON and CSV formats.
+The wizard supports JSON and CSV formats to be able to seamlessly perform MySQL export to CSV operation.

 To download MySQL Workbench, click here.

-You can follow the given steps to export your MySQL table using MySQL Workbench:
+You can follow the given simple steps to operate MySQL export to CSV data transfer.

 - Use the left bar “schemas” tab to locate the table you want to export.

 In this example, we will be exporting the employee’s table in the classic model’s database.

 - Right-click using your mouse on the table and select “Table Data Export Wizard” to get the following screen.

 - Select the columns you want to export.